 Once saved, always saved?
 No. But always, always called to the fullness of God's salvation.
 And always, always loved.

-The Rev. Taylor Burton-Edwards is Director of Worship Resources with the General Board of Discipleship of the United Methodist Church, and an elder in the North Indiana Conference.
+The Rev. Taylor Burton-Edwards served as director of worship resources with the Discipleship Ministries of the United Methodist Church (2005-2018), and is an elder in the Indiana Conference.